KirtiPaliwal24/Langchain_Falcon_Project/README.md

 # Examples to try

-- Write a tweet for Falcon_7B promoting their new hoodie merchandise
+- Write a tweet for Falcon_7B promoting their new hoodie merchandise.
 - How to make pasta sauce?
-- Write 5 synonyms of word help
+- Write 5 synonyms of word help.

 # Features